 Frozen bloods are a great source of protein and a fish source fish naturally respond to.
 Very filling and works for just about any fish

 The staple diet should include fish flakes or pellets plus sometimes some blanched vegetables along with protein-rich frozen treats such as brine shrimp or bloodworms.
 All leftovers must be removed from their environment.
-If you have bottom feeders like Plecos in the tank you might be able to get by with leftover fish food, but still keep an eye on your nutrient levels.
+If you have bottom feeders like Plecos in the tank you is able to get by with leftover fish food, but still keep an eye on your nutrient levels.
 Keep several types of foods available so they can maintain a varied diet.

 Social Behavior And Compatibility